marilynpesantez/sales-analysis-1/README.md

 # Insights Deep Dive
 ### Sales Over Time:

-* **Overall sales revenue experienced a 17.43% drop from 2011 to 2012.** This may reflect the aftershock of the global financial crisis which led to a significant decrease in consumer spending.
-This is supported by large decreases in average order value across all six regions (prior to the introduction of lower priced categories).
+* **Overall sales revenue decreased by $1,232,857 from 2011 to 2012, a 17.43% YoY drop.** This is supported by large decreases in average order value across all six regions, with overall AOV falling by 44.02%.

-* **Sales metrics recovered in 2013, with a 179.86% increase in overall sales revenue and a 551.24% rise in order volume.** This YOY growth coincides with the introduction of new product Accesories and Clothing.
-While these lower priced items make for lower AOV in 2013, these  new product categories may have helped get the retailer's foot in the door with new customers.
+* **Sales performance rebounded in 2013, with overall sales revenue increasing by $10,507,639, a 179.86% YoY increase from 2012.
+Order volume also surged, growing by 551.24% rise in order volume.** This steep growth coincided with the launch of two new product categories: Accesories and Clothing.
+While this brought down average order value, the product expansion allowed for lower-cost entry points into the retailer's shop.

-* **Revenue peaked at $1,874,128.00 in December 2013, while order volume reached 2,129 the same month.** This aligns with a universal surge in retail shopping leading up to the end-of-year holidays.
+* **Revenue peaked at $1,874,128.00 in December 2013, while order volume hit a high of 2,129 the same month.** This seasonal spike aligns with a universal surge in retail activity leading up to the end-of-year holidays.
+Compared to the December 2012, revenue grew by 200.12% and order volume increased by by 517.46%, underscoring the interaction of the expanded product mix and holiday demand.

 ![Time-Series (Overall)](https://github.com/user-attachments/assets/c2db7fe5-d43e-42c9-9134-722931184b7f)